techiemokhele/simpleCalculatorJS/README.md

 # simpleCalculatorJS
-This project was developed using Html, Css, And Javascript.
+This project was developed to allow users to make basic calculation.
 Any percentage on this project can be calculated very easily.

+Preview the project using this link: https://raw.githack.com/techiemokhele/simpleCalculatorJS/master/index.html